stolostron/cluster-backup-operator/README.md

 - one hub, called active or primary hub, which manages the clusters and is backing up resources at defined time intervals, using the `BackupSchedule.cluster.open-cluster-management.io` resource
 - one or more passive hubs, which are continously retrieving the latest backups and restoring the [passive data](#passive-data).
 The passive hubs use the `Restore.cluster.open-cluster-management.io` resource to keep restoring passive data posted by the primary hub, when new backup data is available.
 These hubs are on standby to become a primary hub when the primary hub goes down.
 They are connected to the same storage location where the primary hub backs up data so they can access the primary hub backups.
 For more details on how to setup this automatic restore configuration see the [Restoring passive resources and check for new backups](#restoring-passive-resources-and-check-for-new-backups) section.

+In the image below, the active hub manages the remote clusters and backs up hub data at regular intervals.
+The passive hubs restore this data, except for the managed clusters activation data, which would move the managed clusters to the passive hub.
+The passive hubs can restore the passive data continously, or as a one time operation.

 ![Active Passive Configuration Dataflow](images/active-passive-configuration-dataflow.png)

 ## Disaster recovery